 Please note that carcases must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 General provisions are as follows:

-For more information please see 'Disposal of animal by-products'.
+For more information please see 'Fallen stock & the disposal of animal by-products'.

-For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association on 01582 831919.
+For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association.

 You should also note that the food hygiene regulations may apply to on-farm killing.
 Guidance on home slaughter can be found on the Food Standards Agency (FSA) website or in 'Home slaughter for private consumption'.